ArPiRobot/arpirobot.github.io/docs/guide/programming/gettingstarted.md

 ![VSCode Screenshot](../../img/vscode_lang.png){: style="height:300px"}

 Once the language has been selected enter the project name.
 The project name is your choice.
-In this case, `FirstProgram` would be a good choice.
+In this case, `GuideProgram` would be a good choice.

 ![VSCode Screenshot](../../img/vscode_projname.png){: style="height:300px"}